sdbs-uni-p/minihive-docker/README.md

 ##### Hadoop

-One example is the wordcount problem.
+One example for Hadoop is the wordcount problem.
 Use the commands below to compile and run the wordcount example.
 Please, make sure that more than 10% of the total disk on your machine is free.
+Also make sure that the home directory was created in HDFS as stated in the steps below.

 ```console
 minihive@291614e93438:~$ cd hadoop